-The Enterprise tracks the missing Federation's cultural observer, Professor John Gill, to the reportedly primitive and peaceful planet of Ekos.
-When Kirk and Spock beam down, they find the Ekosians have turned into a Nazi society, with Gill as its Fuhrer, and are at war with the peaceful people of neighboring planet Zeon.
+The Enterprise searches the reportedly primitive and warlike planet Ekos for the missing Federation cultural observer Professor John Gill.
+When Kirk and Spock beam down, they find the Ekosians have turned into a Nazi society, with Gill as their Fuhrer, and are at war with the peaceful people of neighboring planet Zeon.
 They steal uniforms to enter the headquarters; but when Spock is forced to remove his helmet, his ears betray them and they are led straight to the torture chamber.
-After a flogging as 'Zeon spies,' they manage to escape with the Zeon prisoner Isak, who takes them to the Zeon resistance.
-The resistance tests them, and plots with an Ekosian defector to get to Gill, posing as a Nazi propaganda film crew.
-Inside they discover things are not quite as they appear.
+After a flogging as Zeon spies, they manage to escape with a Zeon prisoner, who takes them to the Zeon resistance.
+The resistance tests them, and plots with an Ekosian defector just to reach Gill, posing as a Nazi propaganda film crew.
+Once they enter inside, they discover things are not quite as they appear.
 Written by

 Did You Know?